redwoodjs/redwood/docs/versioned_docs/version-2.1/intro-to-servers.md

 ## First Connect

-Before we can do anything else, we want to make sure that we can remotely connect to our server via SSH manually, as *nix folks have been doing for hundreds of years.
+Before we can do anything else, we want to make sure that we can remotely connect to our server via SSH manually, as *nix folks have been doing for hundreds of years using SSH.
 Depending on how the server is configured, you'll connect with either a username and password, a private key known to the server, or a public key known to the server.
 We'll look at each one below.

 A requirement of all of these authentication methods is that you know the username of the account you're connecting to.
 You'll need to get this from your hosting/cloud provider, and it could be pretty different depending on who your host is: